markpmlim/CubemapUnwrap/Readme.md

         newTextures(URLs, options:, error:)
 ```

-can load images via a list of URLs and return an array of MTLTextures.
+can load images via a list of URLs and returns an array of MTLTextures.

 The following MTLTextureDescriptor class function is then called

 ```swift
         textureCubeDescriptor(pixelFormat:, size:, mipmapped:)